Mirror Configuration¶

 ; The PyPI server which will be mirrored.

-; master = https://test.python.org
+; master = https://test.pypi.org

 ; scheme for PyPI server MUST be https